Watercolor and photography

 in Schleswig

-The watercolor is a sensation - quite honestly!
+The watercolor is a sensation - honestly!

 St.-Petri-Dom und Königswiesen in Schleswig, ein Aquarell von Stephanie Hartstang, Atelier Südereiche, Schlei, Ostsee